 We received great advice and we are sharing it with you!
-Please check out this page each week as we release short videos of patient advocates sharing what they wish they had known or prepared for so you will be ready too.
+Please check out this page for short videos of patient advocates sharing what they wish they had known or prepared for so you will be ready too.

 “I was able to talk with a [CLL] specialist and find that he had a lot of the answers to my questions and he was able to ease my mind.”